logo

 • Hair, Skin, and Nails: Hormonal changes during pregnancy can cause your hair to appear thicker and more lustrous.
 However, some women experience hair loss postpartum as hormone levels return to normal.
 Your skin may feel stretched and itchy, especially around your belly, as it accommodates your growing baby.

-• Respiratory and Cardiovascular System: As your baby moves further down into your pelvis, you may find it easier to breathe.
-However, you might experience shortness of breath or difficulty catching your breath due to the increased pressure on your diaphragm.
+• Respiratory and Cardiovascular System: You may find breathing easier as your baby moves further into your pelvis.
+However, due to the increased pressure on your diaphragm, you might experience shortness of breath or difficulty catching your breath.

 • Vaginal Discharge: You may notice an increase in vaginal discharge, which can be clear, white, or slightly bloody.
 This is normal as your body prepares for labour.
 If you experience a sudden gush of fluid, it could be a sign that your water has broken, and you should contact your healthcare provider.